2015 Client Satisfaction Survey

-Seventy-eight per cent of parents and 67% of educators were satisfied with the overall quality of service delivery.
+Seventy-eight per cent of parents and 63% of educators were satisfied with the overall quality of service delivery.
 Overall 71% of respondents1 were satisfied.

-Aspects of service delivery that parents and educators reported the most satisfaction with
+Aspects of service delivery that parents and educators rated most highly

-Overall, the aspects of service delivery that parents and educators reported the highest level of satisfaction with were that:
+The aspects of service delivery that parents and educators rated most highly were:

-- they were treated fairly (86% of parents and 81% of educators agreed, overall 83% of respondents agreed).
+- they were treated fairly (85% of parents and 81% of educators agreed, overall 83% of respondents agreed).

 - staff were competent (84% of parents and 76% of educators agreed, overall 80% of respondents agreed).

-Aspects of service delivery that parents and educators reported the lowest levels of satisfaction with
+Aspects of service delivery that parents and educators were least satisfied with

 The aspects of service delivery that parents and educators had the lowest levels of satisfaction with were:

-- the time it took to get the service (61% of parents and 62% of educators were satisfied, overall 59% of respondents were satisfied).
+- the time it took to get the service (63% of parents and 54% of educators were satisfied, overall 59% of respondents were satisfied).

 Performance relative to the Special Education Service Promise

 The Special Education Client Satisfaction Survey provides a measure of how well Special Education is delivering on the different aspects of its Service Promise.
-The survey findings show that Special Education is doing reasonably well on the five components of the Service Promise.
-The areas of the Service Promise that most need improvement are 'do what we say we will do in a timely manner' and to 'together find what works'.
+The survey findings show that Special Education is performing well on the five components of the Service Promise.
+The areas of the Service Promise that most need improvement are 'do what we say we will do in a timely manner' and 'together, find what works'.

 Parents and educators of Māori and Pasifika learners are as satisfied with the service as other parents and educators